 The paddle is in memory and in honour of my closest friend, and biggest fan, who at the end of last year lost her battle with depression.

-I will be raising funds for Vetlife – a charity very close to my dear friend’s heart, which supports Veterinary staff when they need it most.
+I have been raising funds for Vetlife – a charity very close to my dear friend’s heart, which supports Veterinary staff when they need it most.
 Vets in the UK are 3-4 times more likely to commit suicide than any other profession; I want people to know that there is somewhere to turn, and would like to help support this charity that is a lifeline to so many.
 I am also raising money for The Samaritans who offer support when it can feel like there’s nowhere else to turn.
 Thank you in advance for any donations you feel able to make, and thank you to Vetlife and The Samaritans for every single person you have helped, some of whom may not still be here today without you.
 Thank you.

 #paddleagainstplastic #bekind #protectwhatyoulove #jointheresistance #domorethanjustexist